jvzantvoort/jvzantvoort.bashrc/README.md

 Role Variables
 --------------

- * ci_username: username
+ * bashrc_username: username
- * ci_groupname: primary groupname of the user
+ * bashrc_groupname: primary groupname of the user
- * ci_homedir: homedir of the user
+ * bashrc_homedir: homedir of the user

 Dependencies
 ------------